 Founder & Executive Director

-Being in love with classical music, he enjoys playing flute, tabla, and many other instruments.
+Being in love with classical music, he enjoys playing flute, tabla, and around twenty other instruments.
 Also, he has led his university for Badminton, Basketball.
-Bahar also loves writing on wildlife issues.

 Address of blogspot: http://baharbaviskar.blogspot.in/

-Priya is a Master of Veterinary Sciences and is currently working as Assistant Professor, Department of Veterinary Parasitology, Nagpur Veterinary College, Nagpur.
-Being actively involved in rescue of wild animals she became integral part of the Wild-CER family.
-She is more interested in Reptiles.
-This courageous lady has also worked on the project “Estimation of Tiger population at Panna Tiger Reserve, Madhya Pradesh” through Wildlife Institute of India.
+Priya is a Master of Veterinary Sciences.
+Being actively involved in rescue of wild animals she became integral part of core team of Wild-CER.
+She has also worked on the project “Estimation of Tiger population at Panna Tiger Reserve, Madhya Pradesh” through Wildlife Institute of India.
 Her research is focused on “Parasitic diseases of wild animals in free ranging and captive wild animals and its management”.